bolee222/hugo-bolee/content/participate/student-design-competition.md

 **TEI 2022 conference** | February 13-16, 2022
 {{< /deadline-table-single >}}

-**Think of things that make. : future digital fabrication at home**
+#### Think of Things that Make: Future Digital Fabrication at Home!

 Interacting with computers has taken exciting turns in recent years.
 As a field we went from 1D input and output (CLI) through 2D (GUI) to 3D (VR and gesture input), and we start to break the fast on the input and output of physical matter (digital fabrication + 3D scanning).
 Technologically we have come a long way already, but in terms of design. . .
 Most fabrication machines look like they fit in _great_ in a makerspace or research lab, but very few would actually fit in nicely in our personal life environments.
 Let&#39;s believe for a second that the fab revolution is real and in a (few) decade(s) from now we would have &quot;personal fabrication&quot;, the same way we transitioned to &quot;personal computing&quot; a few decades ago.
 That would mean we have to start catching up on the design side of the spectrum, ideally now!